swan-cern/help/spark/clusters.md

 # Running Spark on CERN Clusters

 SWAN also allows to submit computations to Spark Clusters located at CERN.
-If you are interested in accessing these clusters, please let us know at [swan-admins@cern.ch](mailto:swan-admins@cern.ch), as you need to be added to a specific e-group.
+If you are interested in accessing these clusters, please let us know at [ai-hadoop-admins@cern.ch](mailto:ai-hadoop-admins@cern.ch), as you need to be added to a specific e-group.

 ### Selection of a Spark Cluster

-In order to access a particular Spark cluster from SWAN, the first thing you need to do is select that cluster from the "Spark cluster" option of the form, when starting your SWAN session:
+In order to access a particular Spark cluster from SWAN, the first thing you need to do is select that cluster from the "Spark cluster" option of the form, when starting your SWAN session.

+Recommended usage of Spark Clusters:
+* analytix - General Purpose Cluster
+* nxcals - Dedicated for BEAMS NXCals Project
+* cloud containers - analysis accessing data from external storage systems (e.g EOS, Kafka etc)

 ![][spark_clusters]